tjbencomo/notes/rclone_notes.md

 # rclone Notes
-Only transfer files from list using the `--from-files` flag with `rclone copy`
+Only transfer files from list using the `--files-from` flag with `rclone copy`
 ```
 rclone copy --files-from bams.txt remote:lee-lab/collagen11-project . -P
 ```